PayFabric/Portal/PayFabric/Sections/PayFabric Settings.md

 Navigate to Settings > Gateway Account Configuration > Default Gateway Settings.

-With `Modern Design`, PayFabric provides merchant the ability to specify default gateway profile based on currency types so their internal user does not need to select a gateway profile at the time of processing a transaction.
+With `Modern Design` mode for Virtual Terminal, PayFabric provides merchant the ability to specify default gateway profile based on currency types so their internal user does not need to select a gateway profile at the time of processing a transaction.
 This functionality is supported through PayFabric API calls for all PayFabric apps/devices.

 ![DefaultGatewaySetings](https://raw.githubusercontent.com/PayFabric/Portal/master/PayFabric/Sections/Screenshots/DefaultGatewaySetings.png)